arslanarkananta/SuperTicTacToe/README.md

 # License
 The code of this project is licensed under the MIT license.
-The project also uses raylib (https://www.raylib.com/) which is licensed under ZLIB/PNG license.
+The project also uses raylib (https://www.raylib.com/) which is licensed under the ZLIB/PNG license.
 Pull-requests will be reviewed and accepted, please keep your code simple, short and understandable!
 Thank you for all your support!